Hidden Door is officially open! 10 days of art, music, theatre, dance, poetry, film & more across 2 stunning venues https://t.co/Rimcp21f0N

 Edinburgh's Guid Crack Club

-The Guid Crack Club meets at 7.30pm at Circus Cafe, St Mary's St, EH1 1SU usually on the last Friday of the month but dates may vary in December.
-Entry by donation £3.00.
-For information contact the Scottish Storytelling Centre on +44 (0)131 652 3272.
+The Guid Crack Club meets at 7.30pm at the Waverley Bar, St Mary's St, EH1 1SU usually on the last Friday of the month, but dates may vary in December.
+Entry by donation.
+For information, contact the Scottish Storytelling Centre on +44 (0)131 652 3272.

 Café Voices is an intimate and welcoming spoken word night that normally takes place on the second Thursday in the atmospheric Storytelling Court at the Scottish Storytelling Centre.
 Check on our events calendar for any changes in the schedule or contact the Scottish Storytelling Centre on +44 (0)131 652 3272.

-Meetings normally take place on the first or second Friday of the month at Circus Cafe (8 St. Mary's Street) from 7.30pm onwards.
+Meetings normally take place on the third Friday of the month at The Fig Tree Bistro in Edinburgh (8 St. Mary's Street, EH1 1SU) from 7pm onwards.
 Everyone is welcome to come along for an evening of storytelling where experienced and developing tellers can get extra performance time.
 Contact: Jackie Carothers (Secretary) firstname.lastname@example.org or join them on Facebook.

 Glasgow Better Crack Club